 Intriguingly, the pattern of VP113's orbit appears to hint at the existence of another, much larger world – a "super-Earth" more than 10 times the mass of Earth lying much further from the Sun.
 Astronomer Scott Sheppard, at the Carnegie Institution for Science, Washington DC, who found the new object with colleague Chad Trujillo, said: "If you took a super-Earth and put it a few hundred astronomical units out, the gravity could shepherd this new object into the orbit it has."

 Objects orbiting tat the distance of 2012 VP113, in the "inner Oort cloud", are useful as probes of the early Solar System.
-That's because they lie too far away to be perturbed by the gas giants (Jupiter, Saturn, Uranus, and Neptune), but too close to the Sun to be affected by the gravity of other stars in our galaxy – so their orbits and behaviour are thought to be almost unchanged since they first formed.
+That's because they lie too far away to be perturbed by the gas giants (Jupiter, Saturn, Uranus, and Neptune), but too close to the Sun to be affected by the gravity of other stars in our galaxy – so their orbits and behavior are thought to be almost unchanged since they first formed.

 Related categories• NOTABLE ASTEROIDS, CENTAURS, AND KUIPER BELT OBJECTS